LSmith97/MtG-Deckbuilder/README.md

 ## Next Steps

--Detail pages for cards featuring decks made using that card -Deck rating system and tags for decks
+- Detail pages for cards featuring decks made using that card
+- Deck rating system and tags for decks
--Deck search functionality
+- Deck search functionality
--Exporting decks for use on 3rd party card markets such as TCGplayer for easy shopping
+- Exporting decks for use on 3rd party card markets such as TCGplayer for easy shopping